Wanyama's CF Montreal hold Afful's Columbus Crew | Goal.com

 Victor Wanyama’s CF Montreal played out a 0-0 draw with Harrison Afful’s Columbus Crew in Saturday’s Major League Soccer outing.

-Unable to cancel out one another after 90 minutes, both teams left Quebec’s Saputo Stadium with a point each.
+Unable to find a decisive goal after 90 minutes, both teams left Quebec’s Saputo Stadium with a point.

 Having surrendered a two-goal lead to settle for a 2-2 draw at Nashville SC their last time out, Wilfried Nancy’s team hosted the Crew – with the ambition of returning to winning ways – but that was not the case.